This article has links to products and services we love, which we may make commission from.

 New Abbey is a cute historic village in Kirkcudbrightshire.

-After a stay at Sweetheart Abbey in 1300, King Edward I of England is said to have proclaimed, ’if this is Scotland, I want more of it’.
+After a stay at Sweetheart Abbey in 1300, King Edward I of England is said to have proclaimed, ’ If this is Scotland, I want more of it’.

-Unfortunately, today, you can’t spend a night at the abbey founded by Lady Devorgilla in 1273 to commemorate the death of her husband John Balliol as it is a ruin but you can admire its architecture from the graveyard.
+Unfortunately, today, you can’t spend a night at the abbey founded by Lady Devorgilla in 1273 to commemorate the death of her husband, John Balliol, as it is a ruin.

 You can also visit New Abbey Corn Mill and hike one of the trails that range from moderate (Airds Point) to strenuous (Criffel).